What is a Cashier’s Check and How Can I Get One?

 Cashier’s Check FAQs

-There aren’t too many scenarios in life that require you to pay by cashier’s check, so you’re sure to have some of these common questions when the time comes.
+There aren’t too many scenarios in life that require you to pay by cashier’s check.

 In a word, yes.
 Cashier’s checks are one of the safest and most practical ways to transfer large amounts of money or to pay for big purchases.

 It’s certainly easier than carrying around a bunch of cash.
 However, they aren’t immune to fraud, and you should use caution when accepting one from someone you don’t know.

 What happens if I lose my cashier’s check?

 Unlike a personal check, there’s no way to stop the payment for a cashier’s check.
 That’s because the bank uses its own funds to cover the amount and is responsible for paying the money once the check is cashed.